comit-network/comit.network/blog/2021-12-06-itchysats-roadmap.md

 The maker picks an oracle event in the future that will sign the price, e.g. the event that will sign the BTC/USD price in 24 hours.
 The oracle event defines when the CFD period ends.
 The maker then creates an offer.
-The offer includes the maker's price, minumum and maximum quantity, possible leverage and the oracle event to be used.
+The offer includes the maker's price, minimum and maximum quantity, possible leverage and the oracle event to be used.

 When a taker connects to a maker the taker will see the offers of the maker.
 The taker can then request to open a position with the maker, taking the offer.